 The early alert system helps students overcome barriers to success early in the semester by identifying those who are having emotional, academic, and/or social difficulties.
-Some of these identifiers may be manifested through absences, lateness, test scores, language skills, writing ability, and/or other facts of concern.
+Some of these identifiers may be manifested through absences, lateness, test scores, language skills, writing ability, and/or other areas of concern.

 PBA fosters a collaborative environment by encouraging faculty, family, friends, staff, and other students to intervene at the first sign of difficulty.
-Please take a moment to submit an early alert form to the Student Success Center, where it will be attended to in a prompt, professional, and courteous manner.
+Please take a moment to submit an early alert form (requires log in) to the Student Success Center, where it will be attended to in a prompt, professional, and courteous manner.

 During the fourth and twelfth weeks of the semester, students assigned to academic coaches are asked to meet with and obtain from their professors a progress report.
 The purpose of these reports is to provide each student with an evaluative assessment of their to-date performance.
-The reports also provide some perspective for the coach in developing a plan for success.
+The reports also provide some perspective for the academic coach in developing a plan for success.